zhuolonghao/zhuolonghao.github.io/_posts/2022-09-01-stable-coin-what-and-why.md

 ## What makes (us to believe) it "stable"?

+Stablecoins purport to be stable because **it offers a promoise or expectation that the coin can be redeemed at par upon request**

 TerraUST, a top tier stablecoin with $17bn market cap at its peak, falls apart within a few days in May 2020, wiping out the mysterious $ (e.g., [$60bn](https://www.cnbc.com/2022/05/28/60-billion-terra-washout-not-cryptos-bear-stearns-moment-regulators.html#:~:text=A%20contained%20event,%2C%20they're%20essentially%20worthless.) vs [$45bn](https://en.wikipedia.org/wiki/Terra_(blockchain)) vs [$40bn](https://www.nytimes.com/2022/05/18/technology/terra-luna-cryptocurrency-do-kwon.html))

 Therefore, it's important to understand what backs up the claim that stablecoin is always redeemable 1:1 for U.S. Dollars.
 One may view or assess the popular stablecoins in two dimensions below.